delta-io/delta/docs/source/delta-spark-connect.md

   --conf "spark.connect.extensions.command.classes=org.apache.spark.sql.connect.delta.DeltaCommandPlugin"
 ```

-## How to use the Delta Connect Python Client
+## How to use the Python Spark Connect Client with Delta

 The <Delta> Connect Python client is included in the same PyPi package as <Delta> Spark.